• Recipes

 Instructions

-• Combine vegan dashi, soy sauce, mirin, sugar, and optional ginger and spring onion in a saucepan.
-Bring to a simmer, stir until sugar dissolves, and set aside to cool.
+• Make the dipping sauce (tentsuyu): In a small saucepan, combine vegan dashi, soy sauce, mirin, sugar, and optional ginger and spring onion.
+Bring to a gentle simmer, stir until the sugar dissolves, then set aside to cool.

-• Peel and slice the sweet potato into thin disks, roughly ½ cm thick.
+• Prepare the vegetables: Peel and slice the sweet potato into thin disks (about ½ cm thick).

 • Cut the aubergine into 1 cm rounds.

-• Slice the mushroom to 1 cm thickness.
+• Slice the mushrooms about 1 cm thick.

-• Cut the nori sheet into 8 small squares, roughly 2 by 2 inches.
+• Cut the nori sheet into 8 small squares (roughly 2 x 2 inches).

 • Trim the broccoli stems to fit your frying pan.

-• Peel and grate the daikon and/or ginger and thinly slice the spring onion (optional).
+• Peel and grate the daikon and/or ginger, and thinly slice the spring onion (optional, for garnish).

 Notes